Age of Gossip With Cellular Drone Mobility: General Drone Mobility

+In order to calculate the version age of a node in the gossip network, we calculate how long it takes for an update from the source to reach a node in the gossip network.
 We divide the travel time $T$ of an update from the source to a node in a cell into three parts.
 We first calculate $T_{sd}$, the time it takes for an update to reach from the source to the drone.
 Next, we find the order of the time $T_{dc}$ it takes for an update to reach from the drone to the cell.
 Finally, we calculate the time $T_{cn}$ for the update to reach every node in the cell, once any node in the cell has the update.